RichieWallett/Unity-Demos/README.md

 # Unity-Demos

-### These are quick daily demos, keeping things lean, fuctional yet beautiful.
+#### These are quick daily demos, keeping things lean, fuctional yet beautiful.

-## Projects

 Here's an overview, of these projects and their links.